damonmorgan/docker-mdns/README.md

 # mDNS/Avahi Docker Image

 Docker image for the Avahi mDNS/DNS-SD daemon.
-Connects to the system D-Bus, publishes the hostname and announces Traefik Host rules.
+Connects to the system D-Bus, publishes the hostname and announces Host rules.
 Container requires network host, priveleged and access to the docker sock

 Should work on any *nix based system with dbus.
 Tested on Ubuntu Server.